botworld-wiki/beatburger.github.io/roadmap.md

 - minified menu glitch at the top of the page
 - distorded BB logo
 - images compression
+- alt/titles
+- as edits cool down, and virus grow, remove the cache breaker on edits.json

 ### Secondary content & features ideas